 When it comes to being self-employed, time is money.
-Clients pay for the hours you put in, so it’s imperative that you avoid distraction and become super productive to get the job done.
+Clients pay for the hours you put in, so you must avoid distraction and become super productive to get the job done.

 But that’s easier said than done.
-Boring administration, social media, your own marketing… they can all take your attention away from billable time.
+Tedious administration, social media, your marketing – they can all take your attention away from billable time.
 With only so many hours in the day, you’ll want to ensure you’re busy earning rather than checking emails or getting sucked into Facebook again.

 You need to stay laser-focused if you’re going to enjoy a better income.
 The following tips will set you on the glittering path to wealth and prosperity.

 Get up earlier than usual

 There is nothing more beautiful than starting the day before everyone else.
 Yes, you’ll groan when the alarm goes off at 6am.
 But once you’ve had a hot shower and enjoyed some breakfast, you’ll feel ready to face your desk.